ooni/ooni.org/content/lepidopter/lepidopter.md

 # Lepidopter quick start guide

-This guide aims to provide documentation about the Lepidopter a Raspberry Image with OONI super powers based on Debain jessie.
+This guide aims to provide documentation about the Lepidopter, a Raspberry Image with OONI super powers based on Debian jessie.
 The code of the image as well as the build script can be found in the [git repository](https://github.com/TheTorProject/lepidopter).
 Some compact documentation on how to install, build, copy to SD card and run